aligncommerce/magento/README.md

 Place your Align Commerce Password in the appropriate box

-Place your Client ID in the appropriate field - you get his from the https://aligncommerce.com/dashboard/keys page
+Place your Client ID in the appropriate field - you get this from the https://aligncommerce.com/dashboard/keys page

-Place your Secret Key in the appropriate field - you get his from the https://aligncommerce.com/dashboard/keys page
+Place your Secret Key in the appropriate field - you get this from the https://aligncommerce.com/dashboard/keys page

 Save the configuration at this point before proceeding to the next steps